 Australian Composition Day (2022)

 The annual Australian Composition Day is hosted by Santa Sabina College, Strathfield.
 This year our featured Australian composers are Nardi Simpson (Ensemble Offspring’s First Nations Composer in Residence) and Damian Barbeler.
-The 2021 educational kit will be released soon, and Ensemble Offspring will be in residence at Santa Sabina College in 2022 presenting music by Elizabeth Younan and Brenda Gifford.
+The 2021 educational kit is available below, and Ensemble Offspring will be in residence at Santa Sabina College in 2022 presenting music by Elizabeth Younan and Brenda Gifford.

 ANU Composer Workshops (2020)